Computer-Programming-B/MicrobitThermometer/README.md

 * Every temperature displayed on the LED should be correctly labled as Celsius or Fahrenheit (abbreviating °C and °F is fine)
 * Submit both the Python code and an animated gif showing your program running to Google Classroom

-Suggested steps to completing this
+Suggested steps to completing this assignment
 ----------
 1. Using the program above as a guide, add code that displays the current temperature in Fahrenheit if the B button is pressed.
 You can do a google search to find the formula to convert Celisus to Fahrenheit
 2. Add variables to store the current maximum and minimum temperatures